 WHO supports governments in the goal of strengthening and promoting mental health.
 WHO has evaluated evidence for promoting mental health and is working with governments to disseminate this information and to integrate effective strategies into policies and plans.

-The Action Plan has the overall goal to promote mental well-being, prevent mental disorders, provide care, enhance recovery, promote human rights and reduce the mortality, morbidity and disability for persons with mental disorders.
-It sets out a principled vision for the future that focuses on 4 key objectives to:
+The Action Plan’s overall goal is to promote mental well-being, prevent mental disorders, provide care, enhance recovery, promote human rights and reduce the mortality, morbidity and disability for persons with mental disorders.
+It focuses on 4 key objectives to:

 - strengthen effective leadership and governance for mental health;